carocad/probable-lamp/README.md

 ```
 probable-lamp uses the name of the provided function to feedback a message with the expected input, plus a boolean with the final matching state.

+**NOTE:**
-**NOTE:** The implementation is extremely simple but very flexible such that you could implement a particular regular language on top of it.
+- The implementation is extremely simple but very flexible such that you could implement a particular regular language on top of it.
 Regular expressions can be seen simply as an specific case of regular languages.
 Thus it could be implemented on top of this library.
+- Proof of concept !!
+Don't use this in production

 ## License